María de las Mercedes, Princess of Asturias: Marriage

 Prince Carlos, Queen Maria Christina's first cousin once removed, belonged to the deposed royal family of the Two Sicilies and had arrived in Spain years earlier in order to follow a military career in the Spanish army.
 The pairing of the princess and Prince Carlos was not accidental.
 He had been chosen as a prospective husband by both Queen Maria Christina and Infanta Isabella, who was his aunt as well.
 It was considered paramount to marry Mercedes to a member of the Bourbon family in order to avoid a change of the dynasty in case she succeeded her brother.
 Prince Carlos offered other advantages as groom to the Princess of Asturias.
 As he did not belong to a reigning royal family, he could settle permanently in Spain and adopt the necessary Spanish nationality.
-He had, however, to resign to his rights to the crown of the Two Sicilies as he was third in line after his father and his elder brother.
+He had, however, to resign his rights to the crown of the Two Sicilies as he was third in line after his father and his elder brother.

 Carlos was of serious character, shy, handsome, and Mercedes was attracted to him.
-Their engagement was announced on December 14, 1899.
+Their engagement was announced on 14 December 1899.
 It immediately faced the strong opposition of the liberal party, the republican faction and a wide spectrum of the Spanish society.
 There was nothing personal against the Prince himself, but his father, the Count of Caserta, had been a general in the last Carlist War and had taken part in the looting of the city of Cuenca by Carlist troops.
 It was feared that Caserta's son marrying Mercedes would bring the Carlist party too close to the Spanish throne.
 Even the Prince's name – Carlos – aroused suspicion.
 In addition, the House of Bourbon-Two Sicilies was considered the most conservative Catholic dynasty, which worried the liberal party.

 There were bitter attacks against Mercedes's marriage in the newspapers and protest on the streets in Madrid, Seville and Granada.
 The Archbishop of Valladolid, one of Spain’s most prominent prelates, wrote a letter to the Queen warning her against the dire consequences if the marriage would take place.
 The Queen wrote him back: " Monsignor, dedicate yourself to direct your diocese and praying, which are your main obligations, perhaps this way none of the catastrophe you predict will happen".
 Mercedes herself expressed her frustration to the strong opposition to her choice of groom in a letter to her aunt Paz: "I am happy to marry him, but I am also upset at those who have created such a fuss and made mother suffer for this... all because his father fought alongside don Carlos.
 Is this fair?"

 The controversy marred the wedding festivities.
 On the day of the wedding, the streets leading to the Royal Palace were barricaded for fear of the protesters and a vast number of troops deployed through the capital.
 There were no major incidents, however, and the ceremony took place on 14 February 1901 in the chapel of the Royal Palace of Madrid.